 Have you ever dreamed of a country wedding in Berry on the NSW South Coast?
-Where the sun sets behind the mountains and the golden glow shimmers across the pristine landscape?
-I can tell you that dream farm weddings are a reality and Tessa and Mike can testify to this.
-Their Willow Farm wedding had everything you could think of from a stunning old tree as the backdrop for the ceremony to many rustic farm buildings to sheep, cows and a kelpie running around the property.
-They had a stunning see-through marquee which was decorated beautifully with hanging florals from the ceilings.
-It was beautifully clear and sunny spring day in Berry.
+Would you like to see the sun setting behind the mountains with its golden glow shimmering across the fields?
+I can tell you that dream farm weddings are a reality!
+Their Willow Farm wedding had everything you could think of.
+From a stunning old tree as the ceremony backdrop to many rustic farm buildings.
+There were also plenty of sheep, cows and a kelpie.
+The stunning see-through marquee was decorated with stunning hanging floral styling.
+Everything was showcased beautifully because of the perfectly clear and sunny spring day.

 The sunset was magic and we enjoyed it while walking over the train tracks.
 Have you heard of the golden hour for photography?
 Well, it was well and truly in our presence at Willow Farm Wedding!

-Nathan graciously accepted our request, and we all agreed that this would be a really special reveal on the day, so for the past 18 months, he has been completing his marriage celebrants course in secret.”
+Nathan graciously accepted their request, and they all agreed it would be a lovely surprise on the day for their guests.
+So for 18 months, Nathan worked hard on completing his marriage celebrants course in secret.

 Another wonderful meaningful detail on their day related to their grandmothers who both weren’t able to attend the wedding.
 Tessa and Mike wanted to acknowledge them so they provided gifts to all the guests that represented something special and unique.

-When I asked Tessa and Mike about when they first met Tessa mentioned, “I was the one who first noticed Mike.
+When I asked Tessa and Mike about when they first met, this is what was revealed.
+“I was the one who first noticed Mike.
 The thing that first caught my eye was how much happiness Mike exuded, and how that sense of fun seemed to spill out to all those around him.”
 And you can see this couple are so devoted to each other.
-During Mike’s speech he got me shedding some happy tears with this part “most couples describe themselves as ‘partners in crime’ — which has always baffled me.
-Tess — I like to think of us as the opposite.
+During Mike’s speech, he got me shedding some happy tears with this part “most couples describe themselves as ‘partners in crime’ — which has always baffled me.
+Tessa — I like to think of us as the opposite.
 We’re crime-fighting superheroes that fight for what’s right in this world — and that’s why I love you.”
 Awwwwww…

 Please enjoy looking through their amazing Willow Farm Wedding Day.